kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/mongodb.md

 ### uri (*secret.Secret, optional) {#mongodb-uri}

 Connection string used for authentication.
-See [syslog-ng docs](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-mongodb/reference-destination-mongodb/#mongodb-option-uri)
+See the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-mongodb/reference-destination-mongodb/#mongodb-option-uri)

 Default: -